- Defence Bank records net profit after tax of $13.9m for FY 2020/21, up by 38%.

 “Total deposits have grown by 5.7% to $2.3B for FY 2020/21.

 “We have responded to our member’s appetite for banking that’s convenient, requires minimal effort, and is compatible with their busy daily lives.

-“Members love our Defence Bank app, as shown by a rating of 4.8 out of 5 in both the Apple and Google stores, well ahead of our competitors.
+“Members love our Defence Bank app, as shown by a rating of 4.8 out of 5 in the App Store, well ahead of our competitors.